Francisco Sandaza: Rangers

-On 7 August 2012, Sandaza signed a three-year deal with Rangers, who had to start life again in the Scottish Third Division after administration and then subsequent liquidation.
+On 7 August 2012, Sandaza signed a three-year deal with Rangers, who were in the Scottish Third Division after being liquidated and a new club formed.
 On 18 August, Sandaza scored his first Rangers goal and provided a double assist in front of a 49,118 crowd at Ibrox, as Rangers won 5–1 against East Stirlingshire.
 On 20 January, Sandaza scored his second Rangers goal away to Peterhead to give the light blues a 1–0 victory.
 In September, Sandaza soon suffered an injury on a cheekbone and was taken to hospital for an X-ray after clashed heads with Motherwell's Shaun Hutchinson in the Scottish League Cup, which Rangers won 2–0.
 His injury was estimated to rule him out for eight weeks, with possibilities of being out for the rest of the year.

 In December 2012, Sandaza alleged to Spanish newspaper Diario AS that Rangers – a club with a strong Protestant identity – had told him to stop making the Catholic sign of the cross.
 The club denied these allegations, pointing out that former club icons Lorenzo Amoruso and Shota Arveladze crossed themselves regularly.

 In March 2013, Sandaza was duped into discussing a possible transfer from Rangers to the Major League Soccer by a hoax telephone caller posing as a football agent.
 The caller was a supporter of Rangers' rival Celtic FC.
 Sandaza admitted to the hoax caller that he was only at Rangers for the money and would leave if an alternative offer was made, suitable for the club as well.
 His comments resulted in his being suspended by the club following a decision and an immediate investigation into the comment.
 He did not appear in training or play for the club again after that incident.
 During his suspension, Sandaza feared his Rangers career might be over as he suspected that club owner Charles Green wished to sell him.
 That fear was proven correct as the club, after an investigation into the 'hoax agent' incident, terminated his contract subject to the right of appeal.
 Following his release, Mark Hateley wrote in the Daily Record and spoke negatively about Sandaza, but stated that Sandaza leaving would be like a new signing.

 Shortly after his release, Sandaza attempted to sue the club over this breach of contract.
 On 18 July 2013, Sandaza dropped his lawsuit against the club and the hoaxer.